kentlouisetonino/elementexplorer/README.md

 > - A CLI tool for element details.

-> - This elements details are based on [National Library of Medicine PubChem](https://pubchem.ncbi.nlm.nih.gov/ptable/).
+> - Elements details are based on [National Library of Medicine PubChem](https://pubchem.ncbi.nlm.nih.gov/ptable/).

 > - If you want to check how I made this project, you can <br />
     view it [here](https://www.youtube.com/playlist?list=PLPks-uiro_XL84IxhrbVw2R9rOPb0lTuz).
 Spoiler alert: it's monotonous and boring.